 What is TACT?

-Performances generally last between 45 and 90 minutes and will cover 5 to 9 topics.
+Performances generally last between 45 and 90 minutes and cover up to nine topics.
 Each performance is divided into three parts:

 - Part 1: A short scene, which is left unresolved.